wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 # Non-Goals

+- Block, delay, or otherwise interfere with message processing.
+The Transfer Verifier reports whether a message looks safe or not, but it does not take any other action.
 - Address any message publications or Token Bridge activity other than token transfers
 - Check cross-chain invariants.
 This mechanism only checks that pre-conditions are met on the sender side.